 Music is led by organ, or piano, guitar, and drums, depending on the genre.
 Songs are selected from various sources including, The Lutheran Hymnal (ELW), With One Voice, music resources from other denominations, the contemporary Christian genre and a variety of additional sources including spirituals, gospel, and global music.

 Click here to access to recordings of weekly messages.

 Click here for Sunday's announcements.

 Our festivals pay attention to the cultural celebrations or issues that connect us to the human experience.
 Each festival is filled with moments of reflection and interaction that allow you to explore meaning, and to experience the joy that is birthed when we each lean into life.
-Festivals usually take place in the Fellowship Hall and make use of special sets, art, outside music groups, projects stations for kids, and seating in the round.
+Festivals usually make use of special sets, art, outside music groups, and projects stations for kids.

-Our next festival is All Souls Day on October 30 at 9:30 a.m.
+Our next festival is OSLC Pride Sunday on January 28 at 9:30 a.m.

-Our festivals include: All Souls - Carnival - Pride - Journey into Wholeness
+Our festivals include: Reformation 500 - OSLC Pride - Earth Day